omihub777/ViT-CIFAR/README.md

 ```

 * **(Optinal) Train vit on cifar10 using Comet.ml**
-If you have your [Comet.ml](https://www.comet.ml/) account, this automatically logs experiments by specifing your api key.
+If you have your [Comet.ml](https://www.comet.ml/) account, this automatically logs experiments by specifying your api key.

 ```sh
 $python main.py --api-key [YOUR COMET API KEY] --dataset c10